 In my last post, I gave you some ideas about preparing yourself to discuss money in conjunction with a job offer.
-This time I’d like to give you a strategy that will help you avoid the uncomfortable salary discussion before it is even relevant.
+This time I’d like to provide you with a strategy that will help you avoid the uncomfortable salary discussion before it is even relevant.

 Most of the time, money is one of the first things discussed in the interview process and usually brought up by Human Resources.
-This is the wrong time and the wrong person to talk money with.
-Unless you are interested in working in personnel why would you negotiate your salary with personnel?
+This is the wrong time and the wrong person to talk about money.
+Unless you are interested in working in personnel, why would you negotiate your salary with personnel?
 The truth is that companies want to know what you want before they take the time to set up a meeting with the hiring authority.

 Your Recruiter is responsible for negotiating on your behalf:

 If you are being represented to the company by a recruiter, tell the interviewer that the recruiter told you that they handle all issues of money.
 Let the recruiter take the heat.
 That is their job.
 Let them work for their placement fee.

 If you are not working through a recruiter, you are on your own: